LucasBorboleta/Baltek/docs/DESIGN.md

 ## Responsibilities of modules

-The Model-View-Presenter (MVP) is implemented by classes, functions and global objects that are grouped my modules.
-Here are the responsibilities of each module:
+The Model-View-Presenter (MVP) is implemented by classes, functions and global objects that are grouped by modules.
+Here are the responsibilities of the modules:

-* The Presenter aspect of MVP is supported by the module `baltek.presenter` .
+* The Presenter aspect of MVP is supported by the module `baltek.presenter` whose main class is `baltek.presenter.Presenter`
 * The Model aspect of MVP is supported by the module `baltek.rules`.
 The main class `baltek.rules.Engine` implements the BALTEK rules.
 * The View aspect of MVP is supported by the following modules:
   * `baltek.widget` wraps classical HTML interactive elements like button, selector, iframe, etc.
-  * `baltek.draw` provides primitive for drawing boxes, ball and footballers in the HTML canvas element.
+  * `baltek.draw` provides primitives for drawing boxes, ball and footballers in the HTML canvas element.
   * `baltek.i18n` supports the dynamic change of language (English, French, ...).
-  * `baltek.style` provides factorization of colors, fonts, ...
+  * `baltek.style` provides factorization of colors, fonts, ... for other classes.

 The remaining modules are: